10Duke Enterprise C++ SDK

 .execute();

-Working with OIDC session
+Work with OIDC session

-Get current OAuth access-token for authenticating requests to other 10Duke Enterprise APIs:
+Get current OAuth access token for authenticating requests to other 10Duke Enterprise APIs:

 std::string accessToken = tendukeClient->oidcSession->getAccessToken();